Service Learning FAQ

 How do I keep track of my hours so that I am sure that I get credit?

-What if I started or finished my hours over the summer and didn’t bring a timecard?
+What if I started or finished my hours over the summer and didn’t have a log sheet ?

 Can I complete over 20 hours freshman year and have it count for sophomore year?

-No. You will complete 20 hours of service each of your four years at Archbishop Mitty.
+No. You will complete 20 hours of service learning each of your four years at Archbishop Mitty.

 Once I complete my initial 20 hours, may I serve at other agencies?